zooniverse/Radio-Galaxy-Zoo/README.md

 ## Steps Before Launching App with New Data

+#### Contour Levels

+Contours are computed against an array defining various binning levels.
+This array should be changed when another radio survey is ingested into the project.
+Consult the science team to determine the values needed for a particular radio survey.
+This array may be updated in `index.coffee`.

+    RadioGalaxyZoo.contours("levels", [3.0, ..., 6561])

 #### Contour Threshold

 A threshold is applied to filter out contours that may represent noise.
 This is a tunable parameter that depends on the radio survey, and should be updated when the project uses a new survey.
 Update this value in `index.coffee`, and it will propagate through the rest of the application.